 "Tin mining in medieval Devon doesn't sound like the most enthralling setting for a murder mystery, does it?
 But Jecks takes full advantage of the strange legal situation regarding tin miners - namely that if you claimed a piece of land and started mining tin on it, then the land is yours, even if it belonged to someone else beforehand - and crafts a story where the motivations are such that the story could ONLY be set in medieval Devon.
 It's not always the case that a historical mystery takes full advantage of the setting, but that is certainly true here. ...Highly Recommended."

-- A Moorland Hanging is available as a Soundings Audio book, read by Michael Tudor Barnes: order the audio edition direct from the publisher, (ISIS), in CD or audio cassette format.
+A Moorland Hanging is available as a Soundings Audio book, read by Michael Tudor Barnes, available as an Audible audio download.